How did The Minimalist Lifestyle Movement begin?

 The Beginning of Minimalism

-Simple Living really started to catch on in the 1980s through the 2000s in the form of Minimalism.
+Simple Living, in the form of minimalism, started catching on in the 1980s through the 2000s.
 It was the growing cousin of the slow food movement.

-The slow food movement began as a protest against fast food and McDonald’s opening up in Rome particularly.
+The slow food movement began as a protest against fast food, particularly McDonald’s opening in Rome.
 The Movement’s initial goal was to defend regional traditions, good food, and a slow pace of life.

-Today Slow Food represents a global movement involving thousands of projects and millions of people in over 160 countries.
+Today, Slow Food is a global movement that involves thousands of projects and millions of people in over 160 countries.

-Minimalism has roots in various disciplines and has evolved over time.
+Minimalism has roots in various disciplines and has evolved.
 To understand its beginning, it is crucial to delve into its historical background and explore the influential people who contributed to its development.

-In the United States, Ralph Waldo Emerson and Henry David Thoreau popularized simple living which became the foundation of the Modern Minimalist Lifestyle many people believe the book Walden depicts the modern-day classic definition of the Minimalist lifestyle.
+In the United States, Ralph Waldo Emerson and Henry David Thoreau popularized simple living, which became the foundation of the Modern Minimalist Lifestyle.
+Many believe the book Walden depicts the modern-day classic definition of the Minimalist lifestyle.

 Poor people live minimally by circumstance.
-Recently I heard the Rapper Fifty Cent describe his journey going from being poor to filthy rich.
-He made it a point to acknowledge he enjoyed the same levels of fun and enjoyment along the way.
+Recently, I heard Rapper Fifty Cent describe his journey from being poor to filthy rich.
+He made it a point to acknowledge that he enjoyed the same fun levels along the way.

 Through his eyes, I saw why the Minimalist Lifestyle Movement is so popular.
-In his eyes, I saw him fondly remembering when life was simple.
-No multi-million dollar deals, greedy lawyers, Litigious employees, and a million important decisions to make every day.
+I saw him fondly remembering a simpler time: no multi-million dollar deals, greedy lawyers, Litigious employees, and a million critical decisions to make every day.

 I am experiencing anxiety just thinking about what a day in his shoes must feel like.
 Is the money worth it?
 Would you like to live his lifestyle?
 It is a yes for me.
 LOL

-Matt D’Avella filmed the “Minimalism” documentary and has become an influential figure in the l minimalist Lifestyle movement.
+Matt D’Avella filmed the “Minimalism” documentary and became influential in the l minimalist Lifestyle movement.

-I am going to save myself the trouble of trying to name people I believe are responsible for the popularity of the modern Minimalist Lifestyle Movement because they will be different from yours.
+I will save myself the trouble of trying to name people I believe are responsible for the popularity of the modern Minimalist Lifestyle Movement because they will differ from yours.

-Just like the Minimalist Lifestyle Movement found me, the way others stumble upon it is unique to the individual.
+Just like the Minimalist Lifestyle Movement found me, how others stumble upon it is unique to the individual.
 For me, it was a blog post many years ago.
 For others, it may have been another person, a book, a video, or a television show.

 They are all valid because they are your truths.